Hospice Quinte residence a step closer to reality

 BELLEVILLE – Hospice Quinte is one step closer to having a residential building for terminally ill patients in the Belleville-Quinte West region.

 The South East Local Health Integration Network gave its endorsement Monday to a funding application by Hospice Quinte to build the six-bed facility, LHIN spokeswoman Caitlin den Boer told QNet News.
-The application now goes to the Ontario Ministry of Health and Long-Term Care.
+The application now goes to the Ontario Ministry of Health and Long-Term Care for approval.

+“The LHIN is supporting the residential hospice in two ways.
+We found out today it’s going to be supporting us by giving us money to help build the actual building, where the care will take place.
+Prior to that the LHIN had committed to providing on going funding for salaries and other costs that are associated with running the residential hospice, ” said Hospice Quinte Executive Director Jennifer May Anderson.

 A hospice is a service dedicated to improving the quality of life of people suffering from terminal illnesses.
 These services can be provided in patients’ homes, long-term facilities, retirement homes, hospitals and hospice residential buildings.
 It’s this kind of standalone building that Hospice Quinte wants to build in Bayside, between Belleville and Trenton Ward of Quinte West.